-At the conclusion of the investigation, the Title IX Officer will notify the Respondent and Complainant about the outcome of the investigation and will provide them each with a complete copy of the investigation report.
+At the conclusion of the investigation, the Title IX Officer will provide a complete copy of the investigation report with notification of the outcome of the investigation to both the Respondent and Complainant.

 It may be helpful to know that all University employees have an obligation to notify the University's Title IX Officer about reports of sexual harassment and sexual violence made by students; and specific University employees defined as Responsible Employees have an obligation to notify the University's Title IX Officer about all reports of sexual harassment and sexual violence; even if the person making the report requests that no action be taken.
 If an individual prefers to seek assistance that will not lead to a report, he or she should consider talking with one of the University's confidential resources before making an official complaint.
 A complete list of confidential resources is available online, and may also be found in the Sexual Violence Support Services and Reporting Options brochure (found in Appendix C and online).